Last updated May 26, 2020

-Compare Roy Prior’s remark about his role in wife’s theological work—“I don’t pretend to be any help with that”—with Paul’s instruction in 1 Corinthians 14:35 and Ephesians 5:26.
-Women like this produce perverse marriages where the roles God assigned are flipped and trampled underfoot.
+Compare Roy Prior’s remark about his own role in his wife’s theological work—“I don’t pretend to be any help with that”—with Paul’s instruction in 1 Corinthians 14:35 and Ephesians 5:26.
+Women like this produce perverse marriages where the places God assigned are flipped and trampled underfoot.
 They hate and despise basic biblical piety in marriage.
 Unlike the excellent wife of Proverbs, who diligently builds up her husband’s name (Pr 14:1; 31:23), these women are theological harlots.
 As the ASV has it,

 She is clamorous and wilful;